shield-xrpfinance/shieldfinance/docs/DEPLOYMENT_GUIDE.md

 # Deployment Guide - Flare Smart Account Integration

+⚠️ **DEPRECATED**: This is an old vault-specific deployment guide.
+For the current production-ready smart contract deployment with SHIELD token, see the main [DEPLOYMENT_GUIDE.md](../../DEPLOYMENT_GUIDE.md) in the root directory.

+---

-This guide covers deploying the ShXRPVault and VaultController contracts to Flare Network (Coston2 testnet or mainnet).
+This legacy guide covers deploying the ShXRPVault and VaultController contracts to Flare Network (Coston2 testnet or mainnet).
+For the current deployment, refer to the main DEPLOYMENT_GUIDE.md.

 ## Prerequisites